Improving lives by teaching sustainable living– fostering independence, not dependence.

 Help us empower families

 Donate $3, $5, or $10 to help a family learn to help themselves.

 An Oregon native with a degree in international relations and construction management, Greg spent his career in pharmaceutical sales, investment advising, and construction management.
 Upon moving to Guatemala, he turned his passion for running into a guided trail running business.
 But beyond his professional experience, Greg is an inspiring leader—the kind of leader others naturally want to follow.
 It’s his ability to connect with individuals, approach situations with an open mind, and find humor in life that truly contributes to the success of Cultiva.

 A beautiful, rare gem who epitomizes love and selflessness, Lucy shares a passion for raising their family abroad and giving back to the community she calls home.
 Born and raised in San Antonio, Texas, Lucy sought a life beyond average at an early age.
 She worked her way through college and even took time off to experience Guatemala as a service missionary in her early 20s.
 Now, a mother of four boys and a new daughter, she spends her days homeschooling and running an essential oil business that helps supports the family.
 On top of all that, she’s a friend and mentor to women who pass through Cultiva—teaching them not only how to prepare new foods but how to be strong and courageous in life.

 A career in sales and previous owner of an internet marketing company, Colin now works in health and wellness and lives part time in Guatemala with his family of six.

-Owns a success mortgage business in Calgary, Canada and sits on the board for a Canadian nonprofit, Josh, his wife and three kids currently live in Guatemala.
+Owns a successful mortgage business in Calgary, Canada and sits on the board for a Canadian nonprofit.
+Josh, his wife and three kids currently live in Guatemala.

 A degree in international studies and business, Liz has spent her career in brand development, marketing strategy, and communications, and her free time traveling.